 An Executive Functioning View of Poor Impulse Control, Motivation, and Self-Regulation

 Often children and teens with sensory needs continue to struggle with impulse control, behavioral regulation, and self-control even after sensory plans have been put into place.
 This groundbreaking, 2-hour course looks at how sensory and Executive Function (EF) skills work together, how to address both, and offers ways of discerning which is the primary area of challenge.
-This course is also available in an executive functioning webinar package.
+This course is included in the Executive Functioning Skills: Beyond the Basics Webinar Package.

 - Define Executive Functions and list skills considered under the definition.